onechapteraday/wordpress-plugins/README.md

 This plugin creates a complete administration for persons.
 I use it mostly for artists on music blog posts, but you can actually use it for any kind of persons/celebrities.
 With *Person Custom Taxonomy*, there is the possibility to inform readers about the basic information of everybody : birthdate, deathdate, real name, social links...

 You can also add persons on your uploaded pictures thanks to this plugin.
+It also displays on your dashboard a small widget with the birthdays of the month among your persons created.

 ## Remove Useless Stuff